Are cars really a safe option in tornadoes?

 Image: FEMA photograph by C. Doswell

 As usual, the following represents only my opinions.
-Feel free to challenge me at cdoswell@earthlink.net if you're so inclined.
+Feel free to challenge me at cdoswell#earthlink.net (use the email link or cut and paste the address and replace the # with '@') if you're so inclined.

-Recently, there has been something of "media blitz" associated with publications by Prof. Tom Schmidlin of Kent State University concerning the issue of the safety in automobiles.
+When I first posted this in 2003, there had been something of "media blitz" associated with publications by Prof. Tom Schmidlin of Kent State University concerning the issue of the safety in automobiles.
 He and his colleagues are questioning the validity of the existing safety recommendations regarding automobiles in tornadoes.
 Having been asked questions about this on several occasions, I feel the need to attempt to clarify the situation, at least as I see it.
 In a recent article about the 3 May 1999 tornado, Prof. Schmidlin and a colleague said:

 The common notion, born in the aftermath of the 1979 Wichita Falls tornado, that being in a vehicle during a tornado warning is synonymous with injury and death can no longer be assumed or promoted.
 Although high numbers of deaths have occurred in vehicles during tornadoes, the occurrences are rare (Hammer and Schmidlin 2001 ).1 The use of vehicles to flee the path of the Oklahoma City tornado has shown that people can successfully make reasoned decisions that reduce the risk of injury and death.
 Many people recognized that it was safer to be in any location outside of the tornado path, including a vehicle, than to be in a house within the path.